HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 #### Example

 \[Give a configuration file that tries to use all the possible option available.
-Based on simple SIR model with parameters beta and gamma in 2 subpopulations. maybe a SinglePeriodModifier on Beta for a lockdown and Gamma for isolation, one having a fixed value and one from a distribution, MultiPeriodModifier for school year in different places, ModifierModifer for ..., StackedModifier for .... ]
+Based on simple SIR model with parameters `beta` and `gamma` in 2 subpopulations.
+Maybe a SinglePeriodModifier on `beta` for a lockdown and `gamma` for isolation, one having a fixed value and one from a distribution, MultiPeriodModifier for school year in different places, ModifierModifer for ..., StackedModifier for .... ]

 ## **`interventions::scenarios`**